zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

     docker-compose up

-Or it would, if we had actually installed docker-compose. docker-compose is a separate tool from the docker cli.
+Or it would, if we had actually installed docker compose.
+Compose is a separate tool from the docker cli.
 You can install it from [here](https://docs.docker.com/compose/install/#install-compose).

+Note that the `docker-compose.yml` file we use here doesn't depend on the image we built earlier, but uses `jekyll/jekyll:latest`.
+This particular image is an official image provided by the Jekyll team and hosted on [Docker hub](https://hub.docker.com/) free for anyone to use.
+Similar images are to be found for a huge number of stacks you might want to build with.
+These essentially negate the need for a `Dockerfile` unless you're using a highly customized environment.

 ## Ready

 And... that's it!
-Now anybody wanting to get started hacking on our code only needs to clone the repo, `cd` into the directory and run `docker-compose up`.
+Now anybody wanting to start hacking on our code only needs to clone the repo, `cd` into the directory and run `docker-compose up`.
 They might need to go get a coffee depending on internet speed but hey, time spent enjoying a coffee is time not wasted fighting with dependencies.